Skrimbo-Jones/PicZip/README.md

 Instructions:

-1. Place the PicZip folder on your C: as the program relies on folder structure to work.
+1. Place the PicZip-main folder on your C: as the program relies on folder structure to work.

 2. Place a picture into the PicZip folder and rename it to "Picture".